 For his views, he sometimes would be pelted by food and rocks.
 His views on slavery were particularly unwelcome in much of the South.
 When white churches refused him permission to speak, Lorenzo could often find a pulpit in a black church from which to deliver his message.

-When no church was willing to host, Lorenzo was happy to preach in the open air.
+When no church would host, Lorenzo happily preached in the open air.
 In South Carolina he was arrested for disturbing the peace, jailed and fined $1.

 In Georgia, he inspired a ghost story that lives on to this day.
 After preaching in a small, booze-soaked town of Jonesboro, Georgia, Lorenzo was attacked by a group of local drunks.
 He smashed open a whiskey barrel and was on the brink of being lynched when a local Methodist brokered an agreement.
 Lorenzo could stay at the house of his new-found friend, and leave in the morning.
 If Lorenzo refused, the mob would burn the house.